roobtyan/roobtyan/README.md

 - 😆 I'm Lihui Yan, 言立慧（男） in Chinese.
 - 🏫 I am a master's degree graduate in electronic information from the University of Chinese Academy of Sciences(UCAS).
 - 🔭 I'm currently working as an algorithm engineer in [Deeproute](https://www.deeproute.ai/).
-- 🌱 I'm currently working on CV and MapFusion.
+- 🌱 I'm currently working on prediction & planning.
 - 📫 How to reach me: roobtyan@qq.com

 <div align="center">